microsoft/gov-solutions/home.md

 # Welcome

-This repository is an open-source ecosystem for building government applications on Microsoft Power Platform and Dynamics 365.
+This repository is an open-source ecosystem for building government applications on **Microsoft Power Platform** and **Dynamics 365**.
 It provides reusable building blocks - standardized data models and modular starter apps - that help agencies deliver mission-focused solutions more quickly and with greater consistency.

 This documentation site serves as the hub that brings the two core repositories together into a single experience: